 My children love these and they don’t even care that they are eating something healthy.
 I like to make 2-3 pans of them and save them for later.
 They can be eaten just like potato chips if you want to.
 These zucchini chips are a great snack but they can also be a great side dish vegetable for dinner.
 Just don’t cook them until they’re crispy.
 I cook mine about half an hour for a side dish.
 Sometimes I like them without all the spices so I just leave out the curry powder and garlic powder.
 I also think they are best when I use Course Real Salt.

 2. Chocolate Coated Pineapple Pops – Noming Thru Life

 If you like frozen bananas dipped in chocolate, you are going to love these frozen pineapple pops just as much or maybe more.
-When the pineapple starts to thaw a little it’s just like eating and really healthy juicy popsicle.
+When the pineapple starts to thaw a little it’s just like eating a really healthy juicy popsicle.
 You have got to try these.
 That is unless you’re like my Mom, she can’t eat anything that’s frozen because her teeth as so sensitive.
 It’s a real bummer for her.
 She misses out on a lot in life because of that.
 My dad’s a different story, he chews ice cubes up into little pieces all the time.
-He’s a ice crushing machine.
+He’s an ice crushing machine.

 3. Bunnies for Kids – The Prime Pursuit

 Apples – Strawberries – Blueberries – Carrots – Cheese – Raisins – Cucumber